 - Provides information on conservation, bush safety, bushwalking, and tracks and access issues through monthly e-newsletters, The Bushwalker quarterly magazine, and email alerts

 - Organises insurance for bushwalking clubs through its affiliation with Bushwalking Australia, obtaining cost effective rates due to a large membership.
 For information about insurance and insurance claims see the Bushwalking Australia website.

-- Liaises with and supports the Bushwalkers Wilderness Rescue Squad (BWRS) in their emergency services work
+- Liaises with and supports Bush Search and Rescue NSW (BSAR) in their emergency services work